-The MSSO and JMO provide two browsers (a Desktop browser and a Web-Based browser) that allow for searching and viewing the terminology (see Appendix, Section 4.2).
+The MSSO provides browsers (the Desktop, Web-Based, and Mobile browsers) that allow for searching and viewing the terminology (see Appendix, Section 4.2).
 Users may find these browsers useful aids in term selection.

 SECTION 2 - GENERAL TERM SELECTION PRINCIPLES